 Within these capacities, Nurse Health Coaches have the opportunity to work with patients in non-clinical settings to provide medical advice, support, and education.
 These settings can allow for a more personalized connection between coaches and patients.

 Depending on their setting, the workday for Nurse Health Coaches can vary.
 If they’re working in a hospital or clinical setting, workdays may look similar to that of a nurse.
+They may also recommend non-medicinal therapies to their patients, balancing the traditional background of nursing with the holistic approach of health coaching.
+These can include things like aromatherapy, sound therapy, meditation, and using yoga as physical therapy.

 Salary and employment outlook